Jackals (paramilitary): Ćuška massacre

+On 14 May 1999, 41 Kosovo Albanian male civilians, aged 19 to 69, were killed by the group and other Serbian forces.
+Serb forces entered the village, during which they began looting houses and expelling woman and children to neighboring villages.
+The men into three groups and were taken into three separate houses, where they were gunned down with automatic weapons.
+The houses were then set on fire.

-Nine members of the group were arrested on March 13, 2010 on suspicion of having committed war crimes in Ćuška on May 14, 1999.
+Nine members of the group were arrested on 13 March 2010 on suspicion of having committed war crimes in Ćuška.
 A trial in Belgrade started on 20 December 2010.
 The trial included: